jiashen-meow/jiashen-meow.github.io/_posts/2024-10-14-Time-Lapse-Photography-Holy-Grail-2.md

 The solution is to adjust all photos with the same selected temperature and tint.

 ##### Colorgrading
 According to the a few video I consulted, photos need to be more saturated in order for the time lapse video to look natural.
-I have simply bring saturation up for +20% this time.
+This time, I increased the saturation by 20%.

 For post processing, I used the workflow LRT -> LR -> LRT -> FCP -> export.

-LRT is the time lapse processing software, which is made for time lapse photo processing.
-It's great at identifying key frames, mass processing batch photos based on the key frame photos, deflicker (not existing problems for me but good to know!), smooth exposure, etc.
+LRT is a specialized software designed for processing time lapse photos.
+It effectively identifies key frames, processes batches of photos based on these key frames, and smooths exposure (deflickers as well, but I haven't encountered the flickering issue).

 LR is Adobe Lightroom.
 It's used to color grade the key frames.